wp-plugins/itro-popup/readme.txt

 For any problem, please contact us at: support.itro@live.com

-ITRO Premium - more than popups (only 5€)
+ITRO Premium - more than popups...

     ★ ON-CLICK POPUP to display the pop-up by clicking everything you want (texts, images, links, buttons…) ★ RESPONSIVE POPUP for perfect visualization on every mobile device.